MaelVB/SnowballFight/README.md

 # SnowballFight
-A Terraria Mod made with tModLauncher
+A Terraria Mod made with tModLoader

 This is my first Terraria Mod.